Cybersecurity Leadership: Building a Security-First Culture

 Building a Security-First Culture

+Technology alone can’t stop cyberattacks — people and culture are equally critical.
 Most breaches occur due to human error: weak passwords, careless clicks, or ignoring security protocols.
-That’s why leaders must foster a security-first culture organization-wide.
+Therefore, leaders must foster a security culture organization-wide, not just a security policy on paper.

 📌 Regular Cybersecurity Training — Educate employees on phishing detection, data protection, and safe online behavior.